 Anatomy of the human brain

-The largest part of the human brain is the cerebrum, which is divided into two hemispheres.
+The largest part of the human brain is the cerebrum, which is divided into two hemispheres, according to the Mayfield Clinic.
 Underneath lies the brainstem, and behind that sits the cerebellum.
-The outermost layer of the cerebrum is the cerebral cortex, which consists of four lobes: the frontal lobe, the parietal lobe, the temporal lobe and the occipital lobe.
+The outermost layer of the cerebrum is the cerebral cortex, which consists of four lobes: the frontal, parietal, temporal and occipital.
 [Related: Nervous System: Facts, Functions & Diseases]

 Like all vertebrate brains, the human brain develops from three sections known as the forebrain, midbrain and hindbrain.
 Each of these contains fluid-filled cavities called ventricles.
 The forebrain develops into the cerebrum and underlying structures; the midbrain becomes part of the brainstem; and the hindbrain gives rise to regions of the brainstem and the cerebellum.

 The cerebral cortex is greatly enlarged in human brains and is considered the seat of complex thought.
 Visual processing takes place in the occipital lobe, near the back of the skull.
 The temporal lobe processes sound and language, and includes the hippocampus and amygdala, which play roles in memory and emotion, respectively.
 The parietal lobe integrates input from different senses and is important for spatial orientation and navigation.

 The brainstem connects to the spinal cord and consists of the medulla oblongata, pons and midbrain.
 The primary functions of the brainstem include relaying information between the brain and the body; supplying some of the cranial nerves to the face and head; and performing critical functions in controlling the heart, breathing and consciousness.